 (2011, film/performance/neo-benshi, 45mins)

-Anuj Vaidya’s Bad Girl With a Heart of Gold finds the artist in conversation with his own film of the same name.
+The performative iteration of Bad Girl With a Heart of Gold finds the artist in conversation with his own film of the same name.
 The performance explores the genealogy of the Bollywood vamp – from her origins in the Jewish stars of early Indian cinema to the iconic roles of the anglo-Indian actress Helen in the 60s/70s, and her eventual death disappearance from cinema with the rise of television.
 The experimental narrative weaves many of her signature roles together to pose the question: Can Helen escape her perpetual death by Bollywood?

 The neo-benshi form takes inspiration from the traditional Japanese benshi, where an individual would provide the voices for all the characters in a silent film.
 In the neo-benshi, writers/peformers pick a film/ scene from a film of their choice, strip it of its soundtrack, reimagine and rewrite the narrative, and perform the script live over the projected image.